timonkrebs/MemoizR/docs/NUGET_README.md

 ## Get Started with MemoizR

 Start using MemoizR to simplify and optimize concurrency management in your .NET applications.
-Enjoy a cleaner, safer, and more efficient approach to handling concurrency challenges.
+Enjoy a cleaner, and more efficient approach to handling concurrency challenges.